rm511130/Physna_Training/README.md

 - **Encryption by default, at rest and in transit**: we encrypt data in transit and at rest, ensuring that it can only be accessed by authorized roles and services with audited access to the encryption keys.

-- **Continuous Availability**: horizontal scalability of microservices allied to an infrastructure designed high standards of performance, resilience, availability, correctness, and security.
+- **Continuous Availability**: horizontal scalability of microservices allied to an infrastructure designed to exacting standards of performance, resilience, availability, correctness, and security.
 Physna takes advantage of native, high availability Google features and services to maintain a highly available solution.

 - **Compliance**: policies and auditable procedures are key to the security of your users and your data.